bteze001/Amazon_sales_analytics/project2/results/insights.md

 ### Objective

-The goal of this analysis is to evaluate how discountstrategirs influence pricing tiers, customer ratings, and overall sales performance.
+The goal of this analysis is to evaluate how discount strategies influence pricing tiers, customer ratings, and overall sales performance.
 By comparing the discounted vs. non-discounted products and analyzing differences across pricing tiers, we aim to identify which strategy maximizes customer satisfaction and perceived value.

 ### Data Overview